-At the time the Hermitage was build the Nobility in Russia spoke French with each other, not Russian.
+At the time the Hermitage was built, the Nobility in Russia spoke French with each other, not Russian.
 It should therefore be no surprise that the word “Hermitage” is of French origin (ermitage in French).
 The meaning of the word is remote place or secluded place.
-Which may seem like a rather strange name for a palace in the middle of a metropolis.
-But back in the day this name was chosen to underline the exclusivity of the place.
+This may seem like a rather strange name for a palace in the middle of a metropolis, but long ago this name was chosen to underline the exclusivity of the place.
 Only few people were allowed to visit the Hermitage before it was opened to the public in 1852.

 back to top

-The current Winter Palace was built in 1762 and was to be the home for Russia’s royal family.
-Its grandeur, with over 460 different rooms intended to reflect the vastness of Russia.
-For over 150 years the Winterpalace would be the official residence of Russia’s imperial family.
+The current Winter Palace was built in 1762 and was the home for Russia’s royal family.
+Its grandeur, with over 460 different rooms, intended to reflect the vastness of Russia.
+For over 150 years, the Winter Palace was the official residence of Russia’s imperial family.